-Shallow geology is an important contributing factor to land subsidence phenomenon and the spatial variations of its amplitude.
-In the north bank of the Red and Duong Rivers, the dominant layers exposed at the surface at Dong Anh and Soc Son suburban districts correspond to clay and gravel of the Vinh Phuc formation with a porous varying from 43 to 47% and low porous bedrock of middle Triassic (T2) is -10.0 m below sea level (b.s.l.), at a maximum depth of 20.0 m below the topographic surface (Nguyen, 2005).
-In addition, the two pumping stations are extracting water at low rates.
-There are two explanations for the very low deformation observed in this part of Hanoi City.
-In the northern part of the south bank, even though the extraction rate of groundwater is very high and many new residential zones are being developed, little deformation is observed at the urban districts of Tay Ho, Ba Dinh, Cau Giay, and the Tu Liem suburban districts where geological layers are similarly composed by the deposits of the Vinh Phuc formation.
-However, south of the city center and between the two rivers, in the districts of Long Bien, Gia Lam, Hoang Mai, Thanh Tri, Thanh Xuan, Ha Dong, Hoai Duc, the sedimentary layers below the marshy surface consist of Holocene deposits such as clay, and sand of the Hai Hung formation with the porous varying from 51 to 63% and gravels, sand and clay with upward fining succession of the Thai Binh formation with the porous varying from 45 to 61%, which contains some lens of plastic and soft materials with low bearing capacity (Nguyen, 2005).
-The deeper geological layers below the three largest subsidence areas of Hoang Mai, Ha Dong -Thanh Xuan, and Hoai Duc - Tu Liem districts corresponds to soft soil containing organic matters, sand, sandy clay, loamy sand or clay loam (Figs. 7a and 8a).
-The groundwater level in Qh aquifer is located at maximum depth of -6.0 m b.s.l.
-(11.5 m below the topographic surface) due to withdrawal of main well fields (Fig. 7a).
+geological layers are similarly composed by the deposits of the Vinh Phuc formation.
+However, south of the city center and between the two rivers, in the districts of Long Bien, Gia Lam, Hoang Mai, Thanh Tri, Thanh Xuan, Ha Dong, and Hoai Duc, the sedimentary layers below the marshy surface consist of Holocene deposits of the Hai Hung and Thai Binh formations.
+The Hai Hung formation contains several layers of clay, sand with the porosity varying from 51 to 63 %; otherwise the Thai Binh formation contains gravels, sand and clay layers with an upward fining succession and the porosity varying from 45 to 61 %.
+These formations include some lens of plastic and soft materials with low bearing capacity (Nguyen, 2005).
+The deeper geological layers below the three largest subsidence areas of Hoang Mai, Ha Dong-Thanh Xuan, and Hoai Duc-Tu Liem districts correspond to soft soil containing organic matters, sand, sandy clay, loamy sand or clay loam (Figs. 7a and 8a).
+The groundwater level in Q_h aquifer is located at a maximum depth of $-6.0 \,\mathrm{m}$ b.s.l.
+(11.5 m below the topographic surface) due to the withdrawal of main well fields (Fig. 7a).

-5.2 Subsidence in Relation to Human Activities
+5.2 Subsidence in relation to human activities

-In terms of resource and environmental perspectives, the most apparent consequence of urbanization is the various changes in hydrologic cycle (Mays, 2009), which are considerably perturbed by the modification of soil properties (Haase, 2009).
+In terms of resource and environmental perspectives, the most apparent consequence of urbanization is the various changes in the hydrologic cycle (Mays, 2009), which are considerably perturbed by the modification of soil properties

+(Haase, 2009).
 As human spaces become increasingly dominant through the urbanization process, impermeable materials such as concretes, plastics or asphalts increasingly replace natural surfaces.
-The impermeable coverage induces a reduction of the amount of evapo-transpiration, to increase the runoff and to prevent the infiltration and the recharge of groundwater beneath the city surface.
-In addition, the rapid growth of human population and growing industry has put a great pressure on water demands for domestic and commercial purposes.
-Therefore, the extensive housing construction and groundwater extraction that causes significant static and dynamic load are expected to be land subsidence triggers, particularly in an area where unconsolidated sediments in the Red River plain are characterized by high porosity.
+The impermeable coverage induces a reduction of the amount of evapotranspiration, to increase the runoff and to prevent the infiltration and the recharge of groundwater beneath the city surface.
+In addition, the rapid growth of human population and industry has put a great pressure on water demands for domestic and commercial purposes.
+Therefore, the extensive housing construction and groundwater extraction that causes significant static and dynamic loads are expected to be land subsidence triggers, particularly in an area where unconsolidated sediments in the Red River plain are characterized by high porosity.

-5.2.1 Urban Sprawl
+5.2.1 Urban sprawl

-After the removal of a government subsidized housing system at the end of the 1980s, an explosion of housing construction occurred in the city center in order to accommodate a rising urban population and more immigrants.
-At its initial stage, private house construction began with a principle of densification within the limit of Ba Dinh, Hoan Kiem, Dong Da, and Hai Ba Trung central districts (Fig. 10a, before 1993).
-Then, the urban landscape has changed to reflect added urban sprawl, which took place mainly along the major national roads in Thanh Tri suburban district in the south, Tu Liem suburban district in the west, Thanh Xuan urban district in the southwest and Long Bien urban district in the northeast.
+After the removal of a government subsidized housing system at the end of the 1980s, an explosion of housing construction occurred in the city center in order to accommodate a rising urban population.
+At its initial stage, private house construction began with a principle of densification within the limit of Ba Dinh, Hoan Kiem, Dong Da, and Hai Ba Trung central districts (Fig. 10a; before 1993).
+Then, the urban landscape changed to reflect added urban sprawl, which took place mainly along the major national roads in Thanh Tri suburban district in the south, Tu Liem suburban district in the west, Thanh Xuan urban district in the southwest and Long Bien urban district in the northeast.
 Then the urban development spread to the western, southwestern and the northern parts of city center with the creation of Tay Ho district in 1995, and Cau Giay, and Thanh Xuan urban districts in 1996 (Fig. 10a, between 1993 and 2000).
-Although the housing crisis in the urban districts was gradually softened by private construction, most of those developments were realized without permission from the master plan.
+Although the housing crisis in the urban districts was gradually softened by private constructions, most of those developments were realized without permission from the master plan.